PDConSec/vsc-print/doc/manual.eng.md

 * `print.folder.maxFiles`: the maximum number of files for which content is rendered when printing a folder
 * `print.folder.maxLines`: files containing more lines than this threshold will be ignored
 * `print.logLevel`: controls the level of detail going into the log file
+* `print.filepathAsDocumentHeading`: controls use of the file path as a heading at the start of a document
+* `print.filepathAsDocumentTitle`: controls use of the file path as a document title (used by some browsers in the page header)
+* `print.filepathHeadingForIndividuallyPrintedDocuments`: controls whether the file path header appears at the start of individually printed documents

 ## Customising the user interface